Blade Care

 The parkerizing treatment is highly effective for preventing rust on the treated surfaces; however, the bare steel on the blade edge is susceptible to rust if left wet.

-The entirety of the acid etched blades are susceptible to rust.
+The entirety of the acid etched blade is susceptible to rust.

 To prevent rust on your knife, follow these guidelines: